January 2023 Monthly Letter

 “Sweet Peg, thou shalt be my summer’s queen!

 One of the lines mentions “Kiss and Toy” so I’ll just leave the rest to your imagination.
 But isn’t it nice to know there was real heated romance way back when?
-I guess they don’t call some of the more current romance novels “Boddice Rippers” for nothing!
+I guess they don’t call some of the more current romance novels “Bodice Rippers” for nothing!

 Getting back to this month.
 Mother’s Day is coming.
 Do something nice for your mother if she is still here.
 And if she isn’t, light a candle and say a prayer.
 A mother’s love never dies.
 And nobody’s perfect.